Agrobacterium tumefaciens: Formation of the T-pilus

-To transfer the T-DNA into the plant cell, A. tumefaciens uses a type IV secretion mechanism, involving the production of a T-pilus.
+To transfer T-DNA into a plant cell, A. tumefaciens uses a type IV secretion mechanism, involving the production of a T-pilus.
 When acetosyringone and other substances are detected, a signal transduction event activates the expression of 11 genes within the VirB operon which are responsible for the formation of the T-pilus.

 The pro-pilin is formed first.
 This is a polypeptide of 121 amino acids which requires processing by the removal of 47 residues to form a T-pilus subunit.
-The subunit was though to be circularized by the formation of a peptide bond between the two ends of the polypeptide.
+The subunit was thought to be circularized by the formation of a peptide bond between the two ends of the polypeptide.
 However, high-resolution structure of the T-pilus revealed no cyclization of the pilin, with the overall organization of the pilin subunits being highly similar to those of other conjugative pili, such as F-pilus.

 Products of the other VirB genes are used to transfer the subunits across the plasma membrane.
 Yeast two-hybrid studies provide evidence that VirB6, VirB7, VirB8, VirB9 and VirB10 may all encode components of the transporter.
 An ATPase for the active transport of the subunits would also be required.

 Transfer of T-DNA into the plant cell

 The T-DNA must be cut out of the circular plasmid.
+This is typically done by the Vir genes within the helper plasmid.
 A VirD1/D2 complex nicks the DNA at the left and right border sequences.
 The VirD2 protein is covalently attached to the 5' end.
 VirD2 contains a motif that leads to the nucleoprotein complex being targeted to the type IV secretion system (T4SS).
 The structure of the T-pilus showed that the central channel of the pilus is too narrow to allow the transfer of the folded VirD2, suggesting that VirD2 must be partially unfolded during the conjugation process.

 In the cytoplasm of the recipient cell, the T-DNA complex becomes coated with VirE2 proteins, which are exported through the T4SS independently from the T-DNA complex.

 Nuclear localization signals, or NLSs, located on the VirE2 and VirD2, are recognised by the importin alpha protein, which then associates with importin beta and the nuclear pore complex to transfer the T-DNA into the nucleus.
 VIP1 also appears to be an important protein in the process, possibly acting as an adapter to bring the VirE2 to the importin.
 Once inside the nucleus, VIP2 may target the T-DNA to areas of chromatin that are being actively transcribed, so that the T-DNA can integrate into the host genome.